Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 10. Place on the magnet for 3-5 minutes (or until beads form a tight pellet).

-11. During incubation re-vortex the stock SPB and aliquot 20 μl into an 8-tube strip.
-If there are more than 8 samples, then increase volume accordingly.
+11. During incubation re-vortex the stock SPB.

-12. After incubation, with the plate still on the magnet, transfer 105 μl of supernatant (containing DNA) to new wells.

-_If necessary, up to 125 μl of supernatant can be transferred_
+12. After incubation, while keeping the plate still on the magnet, transfer 105 μl of supernatant - which now contains the library DNA - to new wells. _If desired, up to 125 μl of supernatant can be transferred_

 13. Remove the plate from the magnet and add 12.6 μl of stock SPB solution to the supernatant.
 If volume other than 105 μl was used, then maintain a bead ratio of 0.12x